10 Real Food Sources of Zinc

-To get the word out, we put together this grocery list of foods that will ensure your daily zinc intake is on par with your body’s needs.
-First, let’s do a quick overview of this important mineral.
+To help clear things, we've put together this grocery list of foods that will ensure your daily zinc intake is on par with your body’s needs.

 Why Is Zinc Important to Your Health?

 Zinc plays a bigger role in your health than most people realize.
-From helping to maintain immune health to assisting with basic protein synthesis, it’s an incredibly versatile mineral and even affects everything from your vision to your libido.
+From helping to maintain immune health to assisting with basic protein synthesis, it’s an incredibly versatile mineral that's needed for more than 300 different enzymatic functions.1

 10 Foods Full of Zinc

 While zinc supplements are plentiful and can be helpful to your overall wellness, getting appropriate daily amounts of zinc from natural food sources is best.
 Here's a list of 10 real foods that are rich in this essential mineral: